Garethderioth/parking-lot/README.md

 # Parking Lot
-App to rotate the parking lots with your coworkers.
+An hybrid mobile app to rotate the parking lots with your co-workers.

 ## Roadmap
 - Notify via email to the people in the app who has not a parking lot assigned.